Levi Canning: Relationship with Freya Wozniak

 Roberts teased, "Freya decided that she could use his connections to the police to her advantage.
 She'd been worried that all cops were bad and corrupt, but then she met this beam of light that is Levi and realised how hard it is to lie to someone who's so divine.
 By this point, Freya absolutely has genuine feelings for Levi.
 She knows him, she's met his family and she's part of his life.
 To lie to him completely eats at her.
 She might not admit it to herself yet, but deep down absolutely she does feel something for Levi.
 Levi is very betrayed by her confession and he storms off on her.
 Freya tries to apologise, and he won't even hear it.
 But Levi is also very concerned that she's going to do something stupid now she's in this by herself.
 He's worried and thinks it's his responsibility to make sure Freya is okay.
 Even if he doesn't know it yet, he's in love."
 When Gareth is found, he claims that Freya is obsessive, controlling and her story has no truth, leaving Levi "shocked".
 Later that month, Levi and Freya both join their friends on a holiday to River Bend Getaway, where Freya admits that she has feelings for Levi and asks him why he is ignoring her.
 Levi explains Gareth's allegations and Freya becomes "devastated", however Gareth, who has followed the Erinsborough residents to River Bend, makes "a surprise appearance".
 Levi wrestles Gareth to the ground, disarming him, but as Levi tries to run off, Gareth picks up his gun and shoots Levi in the arm.
 Gareth dies from mistreated wounds after Freya and David Tanaka (Takaya Honda) refuse to save him and Levi recovers, however puts some distance between himself and Freya.
 With help from Freya's housemates, she and Levi finally reveal their true feelings and kiss, before going on a remote picnic.
 Joe Julians of Digital Spy announced that they would "head into some bushes to relieve the months of sexual tension between them", however would return to find their clothes have been stolen.
 Morris later laughed at the fact that Levi had been in love with multiple women during his two-year stint in the show.
 When Sheila and Kyle move out, Levi moves in with Susan (Jackie Woodburne) and Karl Kennedy (Alan Fletcher).
 Levi and Freya make a new Ramsay Street history book and surprise Harold Bishop (Ian Smith) with it.
 Morris' final appearance is in the show's final episode, when Levi attends Toadie and Melanie Pearson's (Lucinda Cowden) wedding and parties with Freya at their reception on Ramsay Street.

+Return

+On 10 November 2025, it was confirmed that Morris had reprised the role of Levi for the show's final episodes.
+He was pictured in a promotional still released as part of advance spoilers.
+Levi returns to take part in a protest against the demolition of Ramsay Street.